 These records can be filtered down for your specific reporting needs.
 A common report that can be accessed from the Transaction Report fields is "Amount Received on Flipcause for Campaign X (including Processing Fees)".
 Click here for instructions on generating this report.

 Actions: Actions that can be taken from the Transaction reporting section can be accessed on the "Details" overlay of any Transaction record.
-These actions include: refunding all or part of a transaction, cancelling items within a transaction, sending messages, adding notes, downloading receipts, and resending confirmation receipts to supporters.
+These actions include: refunding all or part of a transaction, canceling items within a transaction, sending messages, adding notes, downloading receipts, and resending confirmation receipts to supporters.

 Activity Reports (i.e. Donation, Registration, Volunteer, Online Store, Sponsorship, Mailing List)

 An Activity report contains data for a specific activity or action taken within a full transaction.
-The different kind of Activities on Flipcause are: Payments (donations), Registrations (event RSVPS/ticket purchases), Volunteer signups, Online Store (item) orders, Sponsorship (rewards) orders, and Mailing List Sign Ups.
+The different kinds of Activities on Flipcause are: Payments (donations), Registrations (event RSVPS/ticket purchases), Volunteer signups, Online Store (item) orders, Sponsorship (rewards) orders, and Mailing List Sign Ups.

 One or more of the above Activities can exist within a full transaction.
-For example, if a supporter selects a Sponsorship, then adds an additional Donation, and signs up for your Mailing List during a single transaction, a record for that supporter will output to the Sponsorship report, the Donation report, and the Mailing List Report.
+For example, if a supporter selects a Sponsorship, then adds an additional Donation, and signs up for your Mailing List during a single transaction, a record for that supporter will be output to the Sponsorship report, the Donation report, and the Mailing List Report.